flarum/docs/docs/tr/extensions.md

 1. `composer.json` dosyasını içeren klasöre `cd` komutuyla gidin.
 2. Besteciyi çalıştırmak için `composer require COMPOSER_PACKAGE_NAME` gereklidir.
 Bu, uzantının belgesi tarafından sağlanmalıdır.

+## Updating Extensions

+Follow the instructions provided by extension developers.
+If you're using `*` as the version string for extensions ([as is recommended](composer.md)), running the commands listed in the [Flarum upgrade guide](update.md) should update all your extensions.

+## Uninstalling Extensions

+Similarly to installation, to remove an extension:

+0. If you want to remove all database tables created by the extension, click the "Uninstall" button in the admin dashboard.
+See [below](#managing-extensions) for more information.
+1. `cd` to your Flarum directory.
+2. Run `composer remove COMPOSER_PACKAGE_NAME:*`.
+This should be provided by the extension's documentation.

 ## Uzantıları Yönetme

 Yönetici panosunun uzantılar sayfası, yüklendiklerinde uzantıları yönetmek için uygun bir yol sağlar.
 Yapabilecekleriniz: